How to Deal Poker: Essential Guide to Dealing Cards in Poker

 If you know how to deal poker, you’ll understand why it can take time to be a master.
 You might not realize when you have a great dealer, but you certainly know when you have an amateur at the helm.

 Learning how to deal poker is a great skill to have in your card-playing arsenal.
-And, although there can be some differences depending on the variation of poker you’re playing, we will take you step-by-step through how to deal poker for beginners.
+And, although there can be some differences depending on the variation of poker you’re playing, we will take you step-by-step through the basics so you can get started with confidence.

 What Does a Poker Dealer Do?